VadimKroytor/Backend-Services/README.md

 Programs.

 #### Appendix
+-> Node v14.18.3 and npm v8.3.0 were used for these programs.

 Appended below, you can find the tables scemas (from the database used) for which the programs utilized.
 For example, Auth.java in TCP-Programs and FAuth.java in Tomcat-Apache-Programs use the Category table for their functionality.
 Likewise, the Node-And-ExpressJS program uses the Category table for its